 The cost of wind energy has dropped more than 50% over the past five years, providing a cost-competitive source for clean electricity across the nation.
 Wind powers the equivalent of 18 million American homes each year.* Wind energy comes with many benefits, including reduced pollution, increased domestic employment, consumer cost savings, water conservation, nationwide availability, and increased community revenues.** Wind turbines compliment working farms, because they allow for existing agricultural operations to continue around them.
 They also help farmers by diversifying the rural economy and providing a consistent, drought-resistant new harvest.

-There are many steps in the process to completion of Lighthouse Wind, and we're very early in the process.
+There are many steps in the process to completion of Lighthouse Wind.
 Community input, extensive studies, engineering, permitting and other work must be completed before construction can begin.
-This process typically takes two years or more, which means construction will take place in 2018, at the earliest.
+This process typically takes several years.

-The primary permit for this project will come through the New York State Public Service Commission’s Article 10 siting process for electrical generation.
-Decisions about project permitting will be made by a Board comprised of state agency representatives and local representatives.
+Permit-related documents for this project have been submitted through the New York State Public Service Commission’s Article 10 siting process for electrical generation.
+Decisions about project permitting through this process are made by a Board comprised of state agency representatives and local representatives.
 This Board will be responsible for determining which studies and reports will be required and for reviewing the results of these studies with the aid of subject matter experts.
 The permitting process, including wildlife studies, will take at least two years to complete.

 As we work through the permitting process with the Public Service Commission, Apex will also work with the New York Independent System Operator (NYISO) to study the proposed interconnection with the New York electrical grid.

 Lighthouse Wind Article 10 Permit

-Lighthouse Wind is actively working through the Article 10 Permitting process.
+Lighthouse Wind has filed multiple documents through the Article 10 Permitting process.
 Most recently, the Preliminary Scoping Statement (PSS) was filed on November 23, 2015.
-The PSS scopes the final content of the the application, which is expected to be filed in winter of 2017.
+The PSS scopes the final content of the the application.